u3shit/neptools/README.md

 The second way is to extract only `neptools-server.dll` and rename it to `dinput8.dll`.
 In this case there's no launcher, simply start the original executable.
+In case of RB3, it may not work this way.
+The problem is that the directory name steam chooses (`Hyperdimension Neptunia Re;Birth3`) confuses the Windows DLL loader, and will treat `;` as a path separator.
+If you do not want to rename the directory (which would upset steam), you'll have to place `dinput8.dll` into a subdirectory named `Birth3` (so it should end up in `steamapps\common\Hyperdimension Neptunia Re;Birth3\Birth3\dinput8.dll`).

+*Note for Linux/Wine users*: wine by default gives priority to it's builtin version of `dinput8.dll`, ignoring this custom version.
+To fix it run `winecfg`, select Libraries tab, write `dinput8` under New override for library, click Add, make sure it says (native, builtin).
+Also you'll probably need MSVC2013 runtimes, if you didn't already install it for the game (`winetricks vcrun2013`).

 To temporarily disable modding in this case, you'll either have to temporarly delete/rename `dinput8.dll` or start `NeptuniaReBirth?.exe` with the `--disable` parameter (this is not exactly same as removing the dll as Neptools will be still loaded, but it will try to minimize changes made to the game...)

 In either case, you'll have to create a directory named `neptools`, and place files to be replaced inside it.
 If you want to replace (for example)